ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 Useful words to learn
  - "Afmeld" is "unsubscribe" for spam emails

-You are just starting in a new country, this is a fresh opportunity to start budgetting!

 Living in Copenhagen
  - Rejsekort is useful

 Getting Married in Denmark?
 Bring along:
  - Birth Certificate